Mystic-Slice/mystic-slice.github.io/content/blogs/blog.md

 # What Am I Working With?
 All these experiments were run on a single NVIDIA A40 GPU with 48GB VRAM.
 The libraries I used were `transformers`, `trl`, `peft`, `vllm` and `tensorboard`.

-# Some Tips I Used To Speed Up Training:
+# Some Tips To Speed Up Training
 - Use `vllm` for generation (`use_vllm=True`)
     - It is way faster compared to the `trl`'s default generation.
     - If you only have 1 GPU like myself, use the collocation option (`vllm_mode="colocate"`) to allow `vllm` to use the same GPU as the `GRPOTrainer`.